-Prior to the beginning of each semester, on-campus students and students taking online courses are required to complete the registration process via the student portal MyCampus at our website www.LutherRice.edu.
-No person is registered until all tuition and appropriate fees are paid.
+Prior to the beginning of each semester, on-campus students and students taking online courses are required to complete the registration process via the student portal MyCampus.
+No student is registered until all tuition and appropriate fees are paid.

 Specific dates are assigned for registration each semester.
 Students registering for classes after the deadline may be subject to a Late Registration Fee per course.
 No student may register for classes after the first week of class.